 What is the best way to get around Tenerife?

 Since we had an ambitious sightseeing plan for our week in Tenerife, renting a car was the only practical option (especially when traveling with a baby and all the essentials that come with it).
 Having a car allowed us to explore the island at our own pace, which was a game changer.
 If you’re not keen on renting a car, another alternative would be staying in the south (like Costa Adeje or Los Cristianos) and exploring the nearby attractions via day trips.
-However, to see the entire island, a car is the best option.
+However, to see the entire island, a car is the best option for Tenerife.

 The platform I personally use and enjoy is Discovercars: it’s one of the highest customer-rated comparison sites on the market, where you can find more than 700 suppliers.
 It is especially handy for evaluating all the options before renting a car in Tenerife, as well as discovering the best deals from both international and local car rental suppliers.